(All fields required)

 A registered dietitian who has practiced for a minimum of two years, has completed 2,000 hours of practice in the specialty within the past five years and has passed the board-certification exam.

 Nutrition support is the application of nutritional intervention for patients with diseases that affect processes such as eating, digesting and absorbing nutrients required for health.
-Physicians, nurses, dietitians and pharmacists may provide services either alone or as a multidisciplinary team.
+Physicians, nurses, dietitians and pharmacists may provide services either alone or as part of a multidisciplinary team.
 These practitioners are required to successfully pass a national exam every five years.

 Has earned a certificate, completed a certified lactation course approved by the Healthy Children Project and passed the lactation counselor exam.
 To maintain CLC status, the lactation counselor must complete a minimum of 18 hours of continuing education every three years.